vcortez29/msac-lab6/exercise06.md

 10. Which of the steps could be omitted?

+        None

 11. Why might it be a bad idea to omit them?

+        You will not be able to check every step that was made

 12. Repeat the above steps to add a new file with the name `vegetables.txt`